icopy-site/awesome/docs/awesome/awesome-salesforce.md

 <img src="https://raw.githubusercontent.com/mailtoharshit/awesome-salesforce/master/src/open%20source.png" align="right" width="90">

-* [Salesforce Mobile UI - Polymer Elements for Salesforce](https://github.com/forcedotcom/mobile-ui-elements) - Mobile UI Elements is a free, open-source Force.com (https://github.com/mailtoharshit/awesome-salesforce/blob/master/unsupported) library to simplify the development of mobile apps.
+* [Salesforce Mobile UI - Polymer Elements for Salesforce](https://github.com/forcedotcom/mobile-ui-elements) - Mobile UI Elements is a free, open-source Force.com (unsupported) library to simplify the development of mobile apps.
 The library, based on the Google’s Polymer framework, provides the fundamental building blocks for creating HTML5 apps that run well on smartphones and tablets
 * [ForceServer](https://github.com/ccoenraets/force-server) - It supportes a proxy and web server, ForceServer is a simple development server aimed at providing a simple and integrated developer experience when building applications that use Salesforce OAuth and REST services.

 ## Javascript Libraries for Salesforce

-* [JSForce - JSforce (https://github.com/mailtoharshit/awesome-salesforce/blob/master/f.k.a.
-Node-Salesforce)](https://jsforce.github.io/) - it capsulates the access to various APIs provided by Salesforce in asynchronous JavaScript function calls.Unlike other Salesforce API libraries, it is intended to give integrated interface both server-side and client-side apps, so you don't have to rewrite similar logics with different libraries only for running in different environment.Additionally, it has useful command line interface (https://github.com/mailtoharshit/awesome-salesforce/blob/master/CLI) which gives interactive console (https://github.com/mailtoharshit/awesome-salesforce/blob/master/REPL), so you can learn the usage without hassle.
+* [JSForce - JSforce (f.k.a.
+Node-Salesforce)](https://jsforce.github.io/) - it capsulates the access to various APIs provided by Salesforce in asynchronous JavaScript function calls.Unlike other Salesforce API libraries, it is intended to give integrated interface both server-side and client-side apps, so you don't have to rewrite similar logics with different libraries only for running in different environment.Additionally, it has useful command line interface (CLI) which gives interactive console (REPL), so you can learn the usage without hassle.

 <img src="https://raw.githubusercontent.com/mailtoharshit/awesome-salesforce/master/src/JavaScript.png" align="right" width="220">